jarvata/jarvata/README.md

 - 💞️ I’m looking to collaborate on Business consulting.
 I know BI & data visualization.
 - 📫 How to reach me: alexjarvis88@gmail.com
 - 😄 Pronouns: are immature and presumptuous.
-- ⚡ Fun fact: Aside from my aversion to some of the inconveniences currently being imposed on us by people entering the workforce, I am an easy going open minded guy who enjoys socializing and music.
+- ⚡ Fun fact: Aside from my aversion to some of the inconveniences currently being imposed on us by people entering the workforce, I am an easy going open minded guy who enjoys socializing and various forms of electronic music along with some classics from teh 70s & 80s.

 <!---
 jarvata/jarvata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.